ningacoding/rn-gsignin/docs/docs/one-tap.md

 Returns a `Promise` that resolves with an object containing the user data or rejects in case of error.

 Optionally, you can provide a `momentListener` callback function.
-The callback that is called only on Web when important events take place.
+The callback is called only on Web when important events take place.
 [See reference.](https://developers.google.com/identity/gsi/web/reference/js-reference#PromptMomentNotification)

 ```ts
 import {